gedunlap/rails-bestiary/README.md

 Be sure to select the **'Body'** tab below the URL, set to **'raw'** and the dropdown menu to **'JSON'**.

-Now write a JSON object following this Model to add a new Hero.
+Now write a JSON object following this Model to add a new creature.

     {
         "category":"string",